How would you imagine tomorrow?

 - Present your ideas.

-You and your teammates will present your ideas before a panel of expert judges, which will include Washington State University professors, as well as leaders in enterprise and public service from throughout the Pacific Northwest.
+You and your teammates will travel to the Washington State University campus in Pullman to present your ideas before a panel of expert judges.
+Judges include WSU professors, as well as leaders in enterprise and public service from throughout the Pacific Northwest.

 Registration opens March 1.